oracle/coherence-operator/docs/user-guide.md

 You can refer to [Add Application Jars/Config to a Coherence Deployment](samples/coherence-deployments/sidecar#add-application-jarsconfig-to-a-coherence-deployment) in the Samples.

-The Oracle Coherence Operator uses the *sidecar pattern*, as recommended by [Kubernetes](https://kubernetes.io/docs/concepts/cluster-administration/logging/#sidecar-container-with-a-logging-agent), to make resources available to Coherence within the Kubernetes cluster.
+The Coherence Operator uses the *sidecar pattern*, as recommended by [Kubernetes](https://kubernetes.io/docs/concepts/cluster-administration/logging/#sidecar-container-with-a-logging-agent), to make resources available to Coherence within the Kubernetes cluster.
 Docker containers are the most flexible way to allow interaction